Code Interface

 Your submission needs to provide at least three components: imports, train(), and infer().

-1. imports: As with any script, if your solution contains dependencies on external packages make sure to import them.
+1. imports: As with any script, if your solution has dependencies on external packages be sure to import them.
 The system will automatically install your dependencies.
-Make sure that you are using only packages that are whitelisted here.
+Make sure that you only use packages that are whitelistedarrow-up-right.

-2. train(): In the training phase the users will build the model and train it such that it can perform inferences on the testing data.
-The model must be saved in the resources directory.
+2. train(): In the training function, users build and train the model to make inferences on the test data.
+The model must be stored in the resources/ directory.

-3. infer(): In the inference function the model trained in the previous step will be loaded and used to perform inferences on a data sample matching the characteristic of the training test.
+3. infer(): In the inference function, the trained model is loaded and used to make inferences on a sample of data that matches the characteristics of the training test.

 def train(